Slum: Violence

 From the 1940s to the 1990s, the Kowloon Walled City in Hong Kong was controlled by local triads.

 Some scholars suggest that crime is one of the main concerns in slums.
 Empirical data suggest crime rates are higher in some slums than in non-slums, with slum homicides alone reducing life expectancy of a resident in a Brazil slum by 7 years than for a resident in nearby non-slum.
-In some countries like Venezuela, officials have sent in the military to control slum criminal violence involved with drugs and weapons.
+In some countries, including Venezuela, officials have sent in the military to control slum criminal violence involved with drugs and weapons.
 Rape is another serious issue related to crime in slums.
 In Nairobi slums, for example, one-fourth of all teenage girls are raped each year.

 On the other hand, while UN-Habitat reports some slums are more exposed to crimes with higher crime rates (for instance, the traditional inner-city slums), crime is not the direct resultant of block layout in many slums.
 Rather crime is one of the symptoms of slum dwelling; thus slums consist of more victims than criminals.
 Consequently, slums do not always have consistently high crime rates, as the worst crime rates exist in sectors maintaining influence of illicit economy—such as drug trafficking, brewing, prostitution, and gambling.
 Often in such circumstances, multiple gangs fight for control over revenue.

 Slum crime rate correlates with insufficient law enforcement and inadequate public policing.
 In main cities of developing countries, law enforcement lags behind urban growth and slum expansion.
 Often police can not reduce crime because, due to ineffective city planning and governance, slums set inefficient crime prevention system.
 Such problems is not primarily due to community indifference.
 Leads and information intelligence from slums are rare, streets are narrow and a potential death traps to patrol, and many in the slum community have an inherent distrust of authorities from fear ranging from eviction to collection on unpaid utility bills to general law and order.
 Lack of formal recognition by the governments also leads to few formal policing and public justice institutions in slums.